davidKolesar/C-Programming-Curriculum/README.md

 ## What is the lifecycle of a C program?

-1. A programmer writes a disk file creating the source code (such as ' printf("Helo World"); ').
+1. *A programmer writes a disk file creating the source code:*

+  *printf("Helo World");*

 2. The source code is compiled to create an object file (translating the human readable source code into binary).
-This is performed by the compiler.
+*This is performed by the compiler.
 This binary is known as object code.
-The disk file containing them is an [object file](https://en.wikipedia.org/wiki/Object_file).
+The disk file containing them is an [object file](https://en.wikipedia.org/wiki/Object_file).*

 3. The compiled code is linked to create a .exe file.

+*Library functions (such as printf() ) are _predefined functions_.
+These functions are those which have been defined in advance by the compiler to solve problems that almost every programmer will need (such as printing to the console).
+The object file produced is linked to the predefined library functions to create the final executable program.
+This is done with a _linker_.*